Signed in as:

 Mike has served as an Adjunct Instructor for the South Dakota Law Enforcement Training Academy where he has instructed basic search and seizure and legal aspects of traffic stops.

-In addition to his regular duties, Mike is a team member and coordinator of the North Central South Dakota Multi-Jurisdictional Criminal Enforcement Team which consists of seven counties and two municipal agencies, and he has served as a Special Officer for the Sturgis Police Department working as a Foot Patrol Officer (2009 to 2011), Foot Patrol Team Leader (2012-2018), and K-9 Handler (2022-Present) during the Sturgis Motorcycle Rally.
+In addition to his regular duties, Mike is a team member and coordinator of the North Central South Dakota Multi-Jurisdictional Criminal Enforcement Team which consists of seven counties and two municipal agencies, and he has served as a Special Officer for the Sturgis Police Department working as a Foot Patrol Officer (2009 to 2011), Foot Patrol Team Leader (2012-2018), and K-9 Interdiction Officer (2022-Present) during the Sturgis Motorcycle Rally.

 Kent attended Buena Vista University in Storm Lake, IA and graduated in 2006 with a Bachelor of Arts Degree, attaining the Dean’s List.
 In December of 2006, Gries graduated from the Regional Law Enforcement Academy in Waterloo, IA with academic distinction.